 Java coffee was on the cusp of obscurity

-Once again, Java is celebrated in Indonesia and a number of domestic cafes, who use the beans as an improver to their regular menu.
+Once again, Java is celebrated in Indonesia and several domestic cafes, which use the beans as an improver to their regular menu.
 Similarly, Arabica beans from Java are also sent to specific international destinations.
 In 2016, for example, importers from Georgia were bellowing their fascination for the Java coffee pods.
-With Americans demonstrating euphoric fondness for gourmand coffee to the extent to which it has smashed all stats pointing to previous consumption levels, it will not be erroneous to say that Java coffee is commonplace, as it can be found in your local coffee.
+With Americans demonstrating euphoric fondness for gourmand coffee to the extent to which it has smashed all stats pointing to previous consumption levels, it will not be erroneous to say that Java is commonplace, as it can be found in your local coffee.
 Who knows, your local coffee store might be serving the actual Java brew right now.

 Java: the programming protocol